treehousekingcomic/DiscordEmojiHandler/README.md

 - ```EmojiHandlerObject(content, text='🤔', invalid_only=True)``` | Returns modified string

 Checks the text for invalid emojis and replaces found ones with `text` (default: '🤔').
 By default only invalid emojis are replaced but you can set `invalid_only` to False to replace all emojis.

+Version 1.6 has changed the way that the EmojiHandler class works.